S.Korea, U.S., Japan lambaste N.Korea missile tests, urge return to talks | Law-Order

 North Korea's recent missile tests were "serious, unlawful" provocations, senior officials from South Korea, the United States and Japan said on Wednesday, urging Pyongyang to return to dialogue and accept offers of COVID-19 aid.
 South Korea Vice Foreign Minister Cho Hyun-dong, U.S. Deputy Secretary of State Wendy Sherman and Japanese Vice Foreign Minister Takeo Mori made the comments as they gathered in Seoul, three days after North Korea conducted the latest in a series of missile tests.

-Mori's visit also marked such a trip by the Japanese vice foreign minister since late 2017 amid strained bilateral ties over issues including Japan's occupation of the Korean peninsula and war-time labor.
-Seoul and Washington's officials have said North Korea is ready for what would be its first nuclear test since 2017, which Sherman has said would trigger a strong and clear response.
+Mori's visit also marked such trip by the Japanese vice foreign minister since late 2017 amid strained bilateral ties over issues including Japan's occupation of the Korean peninsula and war-time labour.
+Seoul and Washington officials have said North Korea is ready for what would be its first nuclear test since 2017, which Sherman has said would trigger a strong and clear response.

-The trio urged Pyongyang to abide by international sanctions and immediately cease actions that "escalate tensions or destabilize the region," a joint statement said.
-They also pledged to ramp up trilateral security cooperation to curb the North's threats, with Sherman reaffirming the U.S. defense commitments, including extended deterrence.
+The trio urged Pyongyang to abide by international sanctions and immediately cease actions that "escalate tensions or destabilise the region," a joint statement said.
+They also pledged to ramp up trilateral security cooperation to curb the North's threats, with Sherman reaffirming the U.S. defence commitments, including extended deterrence.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)